-Material in A-files filed pursuant to the Special Agricultural Workers (SAW) program is protected by strict confidentiality provisions.^[51] The statute provides that the employee who knowingly uses, publishes, or permits information to be examined in violation of the confidentiality provisions may be fined not more than \$10,000.^[52]
+Material in A-files filed pursuant to the Special Agricultural Workers (SAW) program is protected by strict confidentiality provisions.[62]
+The statute provides that the employee who knowingly uses, publishes, or permits information to be examined in violation of the confidentiality provisions may be fined not more than \$10,000.[63]

-In general, USCIS may not use information furnished by the SAW applicant for any purpose other than to make a determination on the application, for termination of temporary residence, or for enforcement actions relating to false statements in applications.^[53] The applicant may not waive the confidentiality provisions, which even survive the death of the applicant.
+In general, USCIS may not use information furnished by the SAW applicant for any purpose other than to make a determination on the application, for termination of temporary residence, or for enforcement actions relating to false statements in applications.[64]
+The alien may not waive the confidentiality provisions, which even survive the death of the alien.

-In general, it is permissible for USCIS employees to disclose only that an applicant has applied for SAW and the outcome of the adjudication.
-Case information may be provided to the applicant and the applicant's attorney or authorized representative (with a properly completed [Form G-28](#) on file) after the inquirer's identity has been verified.
+In general, it is permissible for USCIS employees to disclose only that an alien has applied for SAW and the outcome of the adjudication.
+Case information may be provided to the alien and the alien's attorney or authorized representative (with a properly completed [Form G-28](#) on file) after the inquirer's identity has been verified.
 No other parties are authorized to receive SAW information, unless one of the enumerated exceptions to disclosure noted below applies.